TomislavPavkovic/outlier-detection/preprocessing/README.md

 ## Installation

-If outlier-detection environment was installed from the env.yml in the root directory no additional installations are needed.
+If outlier-detection environment was installed from the env.yml in the root directory no additional installations are needed.<br />
 In the extract_label.py file, change the path to your preprocessing folder in line sys.path.append('').

 ## Preprocessing

-To extract an organ or multiple organs segmentations from the input image, run the following command
+To extract an organ or multiple organ segmentations from the input image, run the following command
 ```
 python extract_label.py
 ```